 The Province of Nova Scotia has declared a state of emergency.

-- Beginning July 3, there will be an “Atlantic Bubble,” which means residents of the four Atlantic provinces (Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador) will be permitted to travel within the Atlantic provinces without the requirement to self-isolate.
+- As of July 3, there is an “Atlantic Bubble,” which means residents of the four Atlantic provinces (Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador) will be permitted to travel within the Atlantic provinces without the requirement to self-isolate.
 Visitors from other Canadian provinces and territories must adhere to the local entry requirements in place in each of the four Atlantic provinces.

-- Starting Friday, July 3, if people show proof that their permanent home is in Atlantic Canada, they will not have to self-isolate for 14 days when coming into Nova Scotia.
+- If people show proof that their permanent home is in Atlantic Canada, they will not have to self-isolate for 14 days when entering Nova Scotia.
 Every adult will need to show either a drivers' licence, government identification card, health card, or a utility bill or bank statement with a valid Atlantic Canadian address to provincial officials at airports, ferries or the land border when they arrive in the province.
 A self-declaration form is not required for Atlantic Canadians to enter Nova Scotia.

-- Atlantic Canadians are also need to follow public health directives while they're in Nova Scotia.
+- Atlantic Canadians also need to follow public health directives while they're in Nova Scotia.

-- People from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
-If they have already self-isolate in another Atlantic Canadian province, they may enter Nova Scotia without self-isolating again
+- People travelling from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
+If they have already self-isolated in another Atlantic Canadian province, they may enter Nova Scotia without self-isolating again.

-- Every adult (age 18 or older) from outside Atlantic Canada needs to complete a Self-declaration Form - Tracking Travellers to Nova Scotia before they travel to the province, You need the complete form to firstname.lastname@example.org and keep a copy for your records.
+- Every adult (age 18 or older) arriving from outside Atlantic Canada needs to complete a Safe Check-in Form before they travel to the province.
+You can complete and submit the Safe Check-in Form online here: https://travel-declaration.novascotia.ca/

-- When you arrive in Nova Scotia you need show that you submitted the form (copy of completed from and confirmation you receive after submitting the form).
-You also need to provide government-issued identification (like a Drivers Licence of Health Card) or a utility bill or bank statement that shows permanent home address.
+- When you arrive in Nova Scotia you need show that you submitted the form by providing the confirmation email you receive after submitting the form online.
+You also need to provide government-issued identification (like a Drivers Licence or Health Card) or a utility bill or bank statement that shows your permanent home address.

-- A paper copy of the the Self-declaration Form is also available at entry points to Nova Scotia for people who don't have access to the form online.
+- A paper copy of the Safe Check-in Form is also available at entry points to Nova Scotia for people who don't have access to the form online.

-- People from outside Atlantic Canada also need to follow public health directives while they're in Nova Scotia
+- People travelling from outside Atlantic Canada also need to follow public health directives while they're in Nova Scotia.

 - People can gather in groups of up to 10 without physical distancing.
 People in a group are not required to be exclusive but they are strongly encouraged to maintain a consistent group.
 This is especially important for Nova Scotians who are more at risk of complications from COVID-19.
 This change replaces the concept of family household bubbles.